priscillatrevizan/PriscillaTrevizan/README.md

 - 👋 Hi, I’m @PriscillaTrevizan
-- 👀 I’m interested in  iniciar como dev
+- 👀 I’m interested in topics that have come up Frontend Developer & UI Designer
 - 🌱 I’m currently learning  HTML/ CSS / Javascript and UX/UI Design
-- 💞️ I’m look ng to collaborate on  em aprendiazdo mútuo!
+- 💞️ I’m daily looking to collaborate with my knowledge and I am willing to exchange ideas!
 - 📫 How to reach me : https://www.linkedin.com/in/priscillatrevizan / priscillatrevizan.dev@gmail.com

 <!---